Close

 The team says Footprints was a “cumbersome tool” that made it difficult or impossible to track service level agreements and view metrics in context to understand where to dedicate their time and effort.
 Additionally, departmental knowledge was dispersed in various forms of storage, hard to find, or held exclusively in individuals’ memories.
 DevOps Engineer Matt Dell explains, "Team members, including me, didn’t effectively share information that everyone could use in resolving service requests.
 I think that was a product of a couple things: not having a ‘home’ for the information; documentation being painful to write; and work silos (‘Nobody else needs to know this’)."

 User needs had changed, objectives had evolved, and now SOM’s tools needed to adapt too.
 Ken’s group began researching solutions, including Atlassian, Zendesk, and ServiceNow.
-Atlassian emerged as the top choice based on their familiarity with Jira Software and Confluence, the customizability of Jira Service Management, and integrations with Slack for real-time updates.
+Atlassian emerged as the top choice based on their familiarity with Jira and Confluence, the customizability of Jira Service Management, and integrations with Slack for real-time updates.

 These tools have immensely improved our service.
 Now we can’t do without them because our community is used to that level of service.